React-Query v2: Unlocking Enhanced Performance and New Features

 A Brief Overview of the Changes

-Before diving into the migration process, let’s take a look at some of the key updates in react-query v2.
+The latest release of react-query, version 2.5.4, has brought significant changes to the API and impressive performance improvements.
 One notable change is the introduction of the idle query state, which allows dependent queries to start in a default state, enabling more informative messaging based on the query’s status.

 Another significant update is the revamped global configuration object, which is now sectioned into three parts: shared, queries, and mutations.
 This change makes it easier to manage and configure your react-query setup.